ajbogh/node-image-farmer/README.md

 ## Performance and Scalability

-Node.js is very fast, but Imagemagick and over-the-HTTP fetching of the original image most certainly are not.
+Node.js is very fast, but GraphicsMagick and over-the-HTTP fetching of the original image most certainly are not.
-Neither may be your custom decodeFn function if it is doing a database lookup for every request.
 In any production setup it is highly recommended to put thubmnailing of images behind some sort of proxy/cache.

 Viable options include:

 - Enabling the integrated disk-based cache provided by node-image-farmer.
 You can do this by passing custom `tmpCacheTTL`